 6th Grade ELA / Writing Class *taught to the CA ELA standards for 6th grade*

 This course is designed with the new 6th grade student in mind.
-Through the analysis of literature, students will learn how to identify major parts of a story, the key ingredients to proper writing and grammar, and demonstrate their learning through various writing assignments.
-This course moves the student from proper paragraph format and one page responses to a minimum three page, properly organized composition.
-In addition to the weekly writing, reading, and ELA assignments, there will be a research project, delivery of an informative presentation and a minimum three page report/paper for this grade level, over the course of the year.
+Through the analysis of literature, students will learn how to identify major parts of a story, the key ingredients and structure to proper writing and grammar, and demonstrate their learning through various writing assignments.
+This course moves the student from proper paragraph format and one page responses to an organized piece of writing.
+In addition to the weekly writing, reading, and ELA assignments, there will be a research project, delivery of an informative presentation and a three page report/paper for this grade level, over the course of the year.

-Class instruction (for Fall and Spring) includes: * Determining meaning through the use of figurative language and connotative meanings * Comparing the texts in different forms or genres for approach to themes and topics * Quoting text to give to evidence when writing * Describing how a plot unfolds and the changes that occur as the plot moves toward resolution * Using technology to improve writing and gather information * Integrating inference and analyzing on informational texts (i.e. non-fiction; articles, etc.) to arrive at the main ideas * Practicing the stages of writing (planning, drafting, revising/editing, final product) * Writing arguments to support claims with relevant evidence from text * Writing explanatory texts with a basic thesis statement and concluding statement or section * Creating a research project using several sources with Bibliography * Creating a typed paper of a minimum of 3 pages * Learning how to avoid plagiarism * Producing stories, real or imagined, with descriptive details, dialogue and clear sequence of events * Engaging in collaborative discussions in class about the stories we read, information we learn, etc. * Presenting a piece of writing (poem, speech, etc.) orally to class * Reviewing all pronouns and proper use * Using commas appropriately * Using underlining, quotation marks, or italics to indicate titles of literary works * Expanding, combining or reducing sentences to create greater meaning and interest * Discovering new vocabulary each week through word studies from our text and Greek/Latin root words
+Class instruction (for Fall and Spring) includes: * Determining meaning through the use of figurative language and connotative meanings * Comparing the texts in different forms or genres for approach to themes and topics * Quoting text to give to evidence when writing * Describing how a plot unfolds and the changes that occur as the plot moves toward resolution * Using technology to improve writing and gather information * Integrating inference and analyzing on informational texts (i.e. non-fiction; articles, etc.) to arrive at the main ideas * Practicing the stages of writing (planning, drafting, revising/editing, final product) * Writing arguments to support claims with relevant evidence from text * Writing explanatory texts with a basic thesis statement and concluding statement or section * Creating a research project using several sources with Bibliography * Learning how to avoid plagiarism * Producing stories, real or imagined, with descriptive details, dialogue and clear sequence of events * Engaging in collaborative discussions in class about the stories we read, information we learn, etc. * Reviewing all pronouns and proper use * Using commas appropriately * Using underlining, quotation marks, or italics to indicate titles of literary works * Expanding, combining or reducing sentences to create greater meaning and interest * Discovering new vocabulary each week through word studies from our text and Greek/Latin root words

 This is a year-long class and it is assumed a fall student will continue through the spring.
 This design allows continuity in learning and skills acquired for the student; allowing the topics to build upon one another, from one semester into the next.
 However, students are welcome to join after the semester begins or mid-year with instructor permission.